levelio/vscode-family-switcher/README.md

 - 🔍 Search Support: Quickly find the font you want
 - 💾 Persistent Settings: Settings are saved and persist after VSCode restart

+### Font Management
+- **Switch Font Family**: Quickly change fonts for your editor with real-time preview.
+- **Switch Terminal Font Family**: Change font family for the integrated terminal.
+- **Manage Font Whitelist**: Create a custom list of your favorite fonts for quicker access.

 ## Usage

+### Loading Fonts
+1. Run the command **VFS: Load and Cache Fonts** from the command palette.
+2. Wait for the fonts to load (a progress notification will be displayed).
+3. Once loaded, you can quickly access your fonts for other operations.

 ### Switch Editor Font